QYQSDTC/dotfiles/README.md

-# dotfiles
+# Dotfiles
-My dotfiles: zshrc, vimrc and ssh config
+This folder contains all my configuration files for my dev env.
+Including zshrc, vimrc, ssh config and iTerm2 profile.